-- Nashville Shop Talks – Shop Talk take place once a month at a different barber, beauty, or coffee shop in the city.
-This is one way we continue to have this dialogue on the grassroots level out in the community, taking the conversation and meeting people where they are.
+- Nashville Shop Talks - Shop Talks took place about once a month at a different barber, beauty, or coffee shop in the city.
+This dialogue was held on the grassroots level out in the community, taking the conversation and meeting people where they are comfortable to discuss a variety of important topics.

-- "REAL Talk" A Forum on Race, Equity and Leadership – On September 10, 2016, Mayor Megan Barry brought over a thousand Nashvillians together at the Music City Center for a citywide conversation.
-Groups discussed key topic areas: community empowerment, the criminal justice system, data/information, diversity/inclusion, health disparities, housing/gentrification, New American communities, public education/youth, public safety/policing, and workforce//jobs.
+- "REAL Talk" A Forum on Race, Equity and Leadership – On September 10, 2016, former Mayor Barry brought over a thousand Nashvillians together at the Music City Center for a citywide conversation.
+Groups discussed key topic areas: community empowerment, the criminal justice system, data/information, diversity/inclusion, health disparities, housing/gentrification, New American communities, public education/youth, public safety/policing, and workforce/jobs.
+View updates from this event or watch our call to action and the topic group report outs.

 President Obama challenged cities in America to convene 100 community conversations on race relations, justice, policing, and equality.
-Mayor Barry has answered that challenge, and is now challenging Nashville to take the conversation into all communities, and providing resources to assist in planning your own community dialogue.
+The Mayor's Office answered that challenge, and in return is challenging Nashvillians to take the conversation into all communities, and providing resources to assist in planning community dialogues.

 Communities and organizations can view our Dialogue Design Guide to use as a model for their own discussions, which includes a communication agreement for participating members.
 To inform future plans and discussions, engage with your facilitators and participants by having them fill out Participant Evaluations and Facilitator Evaluations.
 These documents were used for Nashville's July 23 dialogue.